lidonis/Test-Desiderata/docs/index.md

 **Trade-off**: Requires additional effort and forethought during the initial implementation, which can increase complexity.

 **Best Practice**: Strive for modular code and use dependency injection.
 This allows you to swap components in and out easily, facilitating composability in tests.

+### Deterministic
+Tests should produce the same results given the same inputs, ensuring that the behavior of the code is predictable and reliable.

+**Benefit**: Enhances confidence in the code by ensuring that tests will consistently pass or fail based on the code's behavior.

+**Trade-off**: Achieving determinism may require additional effort to control external factors, such as random number generation or time-dependent behavior.

+**Best Practice**: Use test doubles to isolate tests from external dependencies, ensuring that tests remain deterministic and focused on the code being tested.